 Refrigerating food quickly after cooking can help keep the bacteria from multiplying.
 On the other hand, cooking does kill most harmful bacteria.
 Cooking is especially important when a pathogen is hard to wash off of a particular kind of food, or if a bacterium can grow at refrigerator temperatures, as is true of Listeria monocytogenes and Yersinia enterocolitica.

 USDA’s site with discussion and storage dates.
 While there is some information here that is good, I will say that I am very unsure where some of the dates for storage of meat products came from.
-Many are rather unreasonable.
+Many seem very conservative and rather unreasonable.
 Poultry is generally good for three to four days, depending on how it is handled.
 Ground products generally carry the greatest risk, but most ground beef is good longer than 1 to 2 days, but not by much.
 I can’t comment on ground poultry as I avoid it and grind my own for safety and health reasons.
 The smoked and cured products are often good for weeks.
 Common sense needs to prevail.

 I hope I haven’t been too hard on you, or been too much of a Cranky Old Poo, but if you’re buying, storing, cooking and feeding people food, you need to know what you’re doing!

 How about you?
 What horror stories have you heard regarding any of the above, food dates, food safety, etc.?
 Any thoughts from my friends in other countries?
-Do you have boards and agencies that regulate with food dates and safety issues?
+Do you have boards and agencies, like we do that regulate food and safety issues?